rusyasoft/rusyasoft.github.io/_posts/2020-06-01-graphdb-introduction.md

 ![img](/assets/2020/graphDbImages/2-highLevelView-graphComputeEngine.png)

-- Underlying Storage is the part which is responsible for storing the data on actual hard disk.
-Storage also can have two kinds:
+- **Underlying Storage** is the part which is responsible for storing the data on actual hard disk.
+There are two kinds of underlying storages possible:
   - Native Graph Storage
   - Non-Native Storage (Serialize the graph into traditional database):
     - Relational database
     - Object-oriented database
     - General-purpose data stores
-- Processing Engine, referes to how a graph database processes database operations.
-Any database that from the user's perspective behaves like a graph database qualifies as a graph database.
+- **Processing Engine**, referes to how a graph database processes database operations.
+Any database that from the user’s perspective behaves like a graph database qualifies as a graph database.
 Means that, user must be able to perform CRUD operations on underlying storage.
-Since underlying storage can be native and non-native, processing engine also differs accordingly, for example:
+Since underlying storage can be native and non-native, processing engine also differs accordingly:
   - Index-free adjacency, is a native way of processing by ensuring that each node is stored directly its adjacent nodes and relationships
   - Non-native graph processing engines are implemented based on tradtional database, and uses a lot of indexes in order to complete a read or write transactions.
 As we know when we applying many indexes on single table the write operation significantly slowing down.